r-lib/textshaping/cran-comments.md

-This release is in response to a request by CRAN to improve the configure script for macOS
+This is a small release addressing upstream changes

 ## Test environments